Get insider access

 Mid-Mid

-The Bose QuietComfort 45 have outstanding mid accuracy.
-It's fairly flat and neutral across the range, resulting in detailed, accurate, and present vocals and lead instruments.
-However, our unit's left and right drivers are out of sync in the high-mid, so the right driver sounds harsher than the left.
+The Bose QuietComfort 45's frequency response also follows our target curve well in the mid-range.
+The response is fairly flat and neutral across the range, resulting in detailed, accurate, and present vocals and lead instruments.
+However, our unit's left and right drivers are out of sync in the high-mid, so the right driver sounds weaker than the left.

 Sound